Where Can I Live Stream An Event: Live Streaming Platforms

 1. YouTube Live

-YouTube Live continues to be one of the most powerful free live streaming platforms for broad audience reach.
-As of 2026, it is fully accessible once your channel is verified, which typically requires a phone number and some basic account activity.
-The platform supports streaming in up to 4K with adaptive bitrate, includes automatic DVR recording, offers unlimited cloud storage for archived content, and provides built-in live chat moderation tools along with detailed analytics integrated with Google search.
+YouTube Live remains one of the most powerful free live streaming platforms for reaching a broad audience.
+As of 2026, it is readily accessible once your channel is verified, which typically requires a phone number and basic account activity.
+The platform supports streaming in up to 4K with adaptive bitrate, automatically archives streams as VODs (with DVR-like pause and rewind functionality during the live broadcast), offers generous cloud storage for archived content, and includes robust built-in live chat moderation tools along with detailed YouTube Analytics.

-YouTube offers unmatched discoverability through its algorithm, with streams continuing to appear in search results and recommendations long after the event has ended.
+YouTube offers unmatched discoverability through its powerful algorithm.
+Streams continue to appear in search results and recommendations long after the live event ends, often generating significant additional views over time.
 This makes it especially effective for concerts, artist Q&As, educational webinars, and public festivals.
-Many promoters report significantly higher long-term view counts – often 5–10 times more – compared to platform-exclusive streams, largely due to YouTube’s massive global audience of over 2 billion users.
+Many promoters report substantially higher long-term view counts – often 5–10 times more – compared to platform-exclusive streams, thanks to YouTube’s massive global audience of over 2 billion users.

 Limitations

-Monetization options are limited to ads, Super Chat, and channel memberships, with the platform taking a percentage of revenue.
-Branding control is also more limited compared to paid platforms, and live streams can be difficult to surface without an existing subscriber base.
-Additionally, YouTube is not ideal for private or heavily monetized ticketed events without additional tools or integrations.
+Monetization options are primarily limited to ads, Super Chat, and channel memberships, with YouTube taking a percentage of the revenue.
+Branding and customization options are more restricted than on many paid platforms, and live streams can be difficult to promote without an existing subscriber base.
+Additionally, YouTube is generally not ideal for private events or heavily monetized ticketed experiences without using external tools and integrations.

 Best for

-Promoters and artists focused on maximizing organic reach, audience growth, and long-term content visibility.
+Promoters and artists who want to maximize organic reach, audience growth, and long-term content visibility.

 2. Facebook Live

 Facebook Live offers easy, built-in community engagement for a wide range of events.
-It remains free to use with no minimum subscriber requirements, making it accessible for most organizers.
-Streams are automatically saved to your page or group timeline and include interactive features like reactions, comments, and live viewer counts, all supported by Meta’s sharing and discovery algorithm.
+It remains free to use with relatively low barriers to entry, making it accessible for most organizers.
+Streams are automatically saved and appear on your Page or Group timeline, supported by interactive features like reactions, comments, polls, and live viewer counts, along with Meta’s sharing tools and algorithm.

 Features

-Facebook Live supports multi-guest streaming, screen sharing, and seamless integration with Facebook Event pages.
-This makes it especially useful for local venue promotions, charity fundraisers, and behind-the-scenes artist content, particularly when your audience is already active on the platform.
+Facebook Live supports multi-guest streaming (up to 3 guests natively), screen sharing (primarily via desktop/third-party tools), and strong integration with Facebook Events.
+This makes it especially useful for local venue promotions, charity fundraisers, community discussions, and behind-the-scenes artist content — particularly when your audience is already active on the platform.

 Limitations